 The Bible is God's own Word to us.
 We depend on it for instructing us about the crucial issue of salvation: "What must I do to be saved?"
 (Acts 16:30).
-We depend on it to guide us in the right way to live: "Your word is a lamp to my feet and a light for my path" (Psalm 119:105).
+We depend on it to guide us in the right way to live: "Your word is a lamp to my feet and a light for my path" (Ps.
+119:105).
 We depend on it for revealing Jesus Christ to us: "these things are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name" (John 20:31).
 So it is surpassingly important that the Bible be translated accurately.

-A controversy over gender terms

-But now evangelicals are arguing about how to translate the Bible.
+A. A controversy over gender terms But now evangelicals are arguing about how to translate the Bible.
 How should we translate gender-related terms in the Bible?
 Some recent translations have switched to "inclusive language," replacing "father" with "parent" and "he" with "they."
 For example, Proverbs 28:7 says, "He who keeps the law is a wise son, but a companion of gluttons shames his father" (Revised Standard Version [RSV]).
 The New Revised Standard Version (NRSV) altered the wording.
 It now reads, "Those who keep the law are wise children, but companions of gluttons shame their parents."
 "Son" has become "children," and "father" has become "parents."
-In addition, the whole verse has been converted into plural forms: each of the words "Those," "children," "companions," "their," "parents," is plural, and each replaces a singular form in the RSV and in the original language.
+In addition, the whole verse has been converted into plural forms: the words "Those," "children," "companions," "their," and "parents," are plural, and each replaces a singular form in the RSV and in the original language.
+1See Chapter 10 below for a discussion of the distinction between form and meaning.

-Or take a second example.
+114 Or take a second example.
 John 14:23 says, "If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him" (New International Version [NIV]).
 Some people today find this "generic" use of "he" and "him" unacceptable.
 So the New Revised Standard Version (NRSV) removed it: "Those who love me will keep my word, and my Father will love them, and we will come to them and make our home with them."
 The singular pronouns "anyone, he, him" have turned into plurals, "those, them."
-The idea of Jesus and God the Father making their home with an individual person is no longer clearly found in the verse.

-At points like these, is the NRSV a thoroughly accurate translation, or has it altered meanings in order to avoid male-oriented terms like "father," "son," and "his"?

-The NRSV is not the only translation that has moved in this direction.
-The New Century Version (NCV, 1991), Good News Bible: Today's English Version Second Edition (GNB, 1992), New International Reader's Version New Testament (1995 edition, NIrV(1995)), The Contemporary English Version (CEV, 1995), God's Word (GW, 1995), New International Version Inclusive Language Edition (NIVI) published in Britain (1996), and New Living Translation (NLT, 1996), all make the same kinds of move.
+The idea of Jesus and God the Father making their home with an individual person is no longer clearly found in the verse 2 is no longer clearly found in the verse.2 At points like these, is the NRSV a thoroughly accurate translation, or has it altered meanings in order to avoid male-oriented terms like "father," "son," and The NRSV is not the only translation that has moved in this direction.
+The New Century Version (NCV, 1991), Good News Bible: Today's English Version second edition (GNB, 1992), New International Reader's Version New Testament (1995 edition, NIrV, 1995), The Contemporary English Version (CEV, 1995), God's Word (GW, 1995), New International Version Inclusive Language Edition (NIVI) published in Britain (1996), and New Living Translation (NLT, 1996), all make the same kinds of move.3 Many of the translators involved in these projects were doubtless well-meaning people.
+They were seeking to communicate more effectively by avoiding wording that would irritate or offend.
+But we believe that in the process they subtly changed meanings.
+The results, we believe, are not the most accurate translations.
+And they cannot be trusted to indicate at every point how the Bible deals with the sensitive issues of human sexuality.
+Consider some other examples.